katiee374/pset-3/README.md

 ## Part 2: Restructuring the Adventure Game
 In this part of the assignment, you should restructure your adventure game to follow an inheritance structure.
-You will create a Thing class and modify Actor and Room to inherit from it.
-Make a copy of Thing.java and modify your existing Actor and Room files.
-When you're done, copy and paste your code into this repository, and upload copies of your new Actor.java and Room.java files.
+You will create a Treasure class and modify Food and Key to inherit from it.
+You will also create a Thing class and modify Treasure and Animal to inherit from it.
+Treasure will include a value and any methods unique to Treasures.
+Thing will include a name and description, as well as anything else commmon between Treasures and Animals.
+You should add an ArrayList<Thing> to your Room class to represent the animals or other objects in the Room.
+When you're done, upload copies of your updated files to this repository.

 ## Part 3: Container Classes
-In this part, you will create the ThingHolder class, which will represent an ArrayList of type Thing.
-Copy and complete the file ThingHolder.java.
-When you're done, copy and paste your code back into this repository.
+In this part, you will create the TreasureChest class, which will represent a collection of Treasures.
+It will have an ArrayList of Treasures as well as boolean fields representing whether or not the chest is open or openable.
+You should add an ArrayList<TreasureChest> to your Room class to represent the chests in each room, and initialize them in your Game class.

-You will also create the ContainerThing class, which descends from ThingHolder but has the additional functionality of being open or closed.
-Copy and complete the file ContainerThing.java.
-When you're done, copy and paste your code into this repository.
+When you're done, upload your updated files to this repository.

 ## Part 4: Additional Functionality
 Additionally, we will add the functionality to take and drop objects.
-You should add "take" and "drop" to your ArrayList of commands.
 In the Game class, write a takeObj method, which accepts an Actor, Room, and Treasure, and a dropObj method with the same parameters.
 In each method, move the Treasure from the Room to the Actor or vice versa by calling the setter methods for the inventory of a Room or Actor.